centrifuge/tinlake-proxy/README.md

 # tinlake-proxy
 **This code is mostly copied from [ds-proxy](https://github.com/dapphub/ds-proxy).
-It has only been extended to allow for authentication with an NFT ownership check**
+It has only been extended to allow for authentication with an NFT ownership check.**

 ![Proxy Call Graph](./proxy_actions_graph.svg)